 - For spills contacting the of skin, follow these procedures: - 1.
 Immediately flush with flowing water for at least 15 minutes (i.e. sink or safety shower). - 2.
 If there is no visible burn, wash with warm water and soap, removing any jewelry to facilitate clearing of any residual material. - 3.
-Check the SDS to see if any delayed effects should be expected.
-If the SDS is not available contact the EHRS immediately at 215-895-5892 or 215-778-4278 or 215-895-5919. - 4.
+Check the material safety data sheet to see if any delayed effects should be expected.
+If the MSDS is not available contact the University Department of Environmental Health and Safety immediately at 215-895-5892 or 215-778-4278 or 215-895-5919 or go to www.hazard.com. - 4.
 Seek medical attention for even minor chemical burns. - 5.
 Do not use creams, lotions, or salves. - For spills on clothing, follow these procedures: - 1.
 Do not attempt to wipe the clothes. - 2.
 Quickly remove all contaminated clothing, shoes, and jewelry while using the safety shower. - 3.
 Seconds count, so do not waste time because of modesty - 4.
 Take care not to spread the chemical on the skin or, especially, in the eyes. - 5.
 Use caution when removing pullover shirts or sweaters to prevent contamination of the eyes; it may be better to cut the garments off. - 6.
 Immediately flood the affected body area with warm water for no less than 15 minutes.
 Resume if pain returns. - 7.
 Get medical attention as soon as possible. - 8.
 Discard contaminated clothes as hazardous waste or have them laundered separately from other clothing. - For splashes into the eye, take these steps: - 1.
 Using the eyewash immediately flush for at least 15 minutes. - 2.
-Hold the eyelids away from the eyeball and move the eye up and down and sideways to wash thoroughly behind the eyelids. - 3.
+Hold the eyelids away from the eyeball, and move the eye up and down and sideways to wash thoroughly behind the eyelids. - 3.
 Get medical attention immediately.
 Follow first aid by prompt treatment by a member of a medical staff or an ophthalmologist who is acquainted with chemical injuries.